Pokemon-151-Project/Pokemon-151-Project-FE/README.md

 HTML
 CSS
 JavaScript
-ReactJS for UI
+ReactJS for UI with useState

-Static server with Livereload
-The app embed for development a static connect server with livereload plugged.
-So each time you start the app, you get automatic refresh in the browser whenever you update a file.